frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e1/e1s1.webp" style="width:100%">
       <figcaption> 1.
 Begin by creating the layout sketch for the gearbox.
 Draw the pitch circles for the 60T and 12T gears.
-Set the pitch circles tangent to constrain the center-to-center distance between the gears. </figcaption>
+Set the pitch circles tangent to constrain the center-to-center distance between the gears.
+Constrain the centers of the two gears to be vertical.</figcaption>
     </figure>
   </div>